 How to Reconcile Accounts on Mobile

-Reconciliation is the process of comparing the transactions and balance at the bank and the transactions and balances in YNAB to make sure they agree—and also tapping the Reconcile button in YNAB.
-If it's been awhile or you're new to reconciling, review Getting Started with Reconciling Accounts first.
+Reconciliation is the process of comparing the transactions and balance at the bank and the transactions and balances in YNAB to make sure they agree— and also tapping the Reconcile button in YNAB.
+If it's been awhile or you're new to reconciling, review our article on Getting Started with Reconciling Accounts first.
 Let's walk through the process!

 In This Article